 Before you drag that case of water or bottle of Hendrick’s to the port, only to have it confiscated by security, you need to read the beverage rules for your cruise line.

 Mainstream cruise lines: Beverage rules and fees vary.

 Carnival Cruise Line

 Carnival allows up to 12 cans or cartons (not bottles) of non-alcoholic beverages, and one 750 ml bottle of wine or champagne per person on embarkation day.
 A $15 corkage fee applies if you want to consume that wine in a restaurant or bar.

 MSC does not permit passengers to bring any alcoholic or non-alcoholic beverages on board.
 Exceptions may be made to this policy for medical reasons, but you’ll need to submit a Special Needs Form must be submitted prior to embarkation.

 Norwegian Cruise Line

 Royal Caribbean International

-Royal Caribbean does not allow non-alcoholic beverages to be brought on board.
-Guests can bring two 750 ml bottles of wine or champagne per stateroom, to drink in the stateroom or in any public venue.
+Each Royal Caribbean guest of legal drinking age can carry on two 750 ml bottles of wine or champagne per stateroom at embarkation, to drink in the stateroom or in any public venue.
 RCL does charge a corkage fee of $15 per bottle for all wine consumed in public areas.

 Premium cruise lines: You can bring most beverages, but watch out for fees.